ant-design/ant-design/components/input/index.en-US.md

 Added in `5.16.0`.

+> Notes for developers
+>
+> When the `mask` prop is string, it is expected to receive a single character or a single emoji.
+If multiple characters or multiple emojis are passed in, only the first one will be intercepted.

 | Property | Description | Type | Default | Version |
 | --- | --- | --- | --- | --- |
 | defaultValue | Default value | string | - |  |